quiltedBread/quiltedBread/README.md

 # Hi, I'm Matt Harper.

 I'm a scientist with a passion for web development.
 I'm interested in genetics, laboratory automation, and new web technologies.
 Most of my repositories have something to do with science, but I also enjoy building sites and applications for small businesses.
+I'm a perfectionist and believe all software should make things simple, or appear to be.

 ## Favorite Languages:
 - Typescript